YouNova/23CS06002_23CS06009_23CS06018/README.md

 ### Execution Timing

-After entering the details for all users, there will be a 3-second delay before all users execute the program simultaneously.
+After entering the details for all users, every user has to execute the program at the same time if not their is a 3 second delay allowed for user to execute (The delay can be increase).